Holt to Newsmax: Iran Regime Faces Pressure Amid US Naval Activity

 Retired Air Force Brig.
 Gen. Blaine Holt said Saturday that Iran's leadership is increasingly focused on internal unrest rather than external adversaries, as reports emerged that at least two U.S. guided-missile destroyers crossed the Strait of Hormuz in recent hours.

-Speaking on Newsmax TV’s "Saturday Report," Holt dismissed Iranian state media claims that U.S. naval forces had turned back, characterizing them as propaganda aimed at a domestic audience.
+Speaking on Newsmax's "Saturday Report," Holt dismissed Iranian state media claims that U.S. naval forces had turned back, characterizing them as propaganda aimed at a domestic audience.

 "The Iranian regime, what's left of it, is playing to its number one enemy, and that's not the United States," Holt said.